 At our house, we used to call the Fed-Ex delivery van “the pincher truck.”

 This made total sense to Henry, who came up with the name.
-One day after he’d spent the night in the hospital, his parents, who’d never physically hurt him, had to hold him down 5-7 times a day and give him shots.
+One day after he’d spent the night in the hospital, his parents, who’d never physically hurt him, had to hold him down five to seven times a day and give him shots.
 Not only did they have to give him the shot, but they had to hold the needle in and count to three just to ensure better delivery of the insulin.
 Sometimes, they had to do this in his sleep.
 Then they started taping these pinchers (Dexcom) to his skin, and these pinchers came out of the pincher truck every month or so.

 The first line of the 2016 Standards of Medical Care in Diabetes Introduction reads, “Diabetes is a complex, chronic illness requiring continuous medical care with multifactorial risk-reduction strategies beyond glycemic control.
 Ongoing patient self-management education and support are critical to preventing acute complications and reducing the risk of long-term complications.”
 That’s some heavy shit.

-Here’s the subtext of that Introduction.
+Here’s the subtext of that introduction.
 Diabetes is a disease and a condition.
-Diabetes (types 1 and 2) is presenting complexities to a medical system that’s been modeled on fixing acute conditions, not managing a chronic disease across a person’s lifetime, which is why so much of the care, education, and financial burden for diabetes falls on the person and the person’s family.
+Diabetes (types 1 and 2) is presenting complexities to a medical system that’s been modeled on fixing acute conditions, not managing a chronic disease across a person’s lifetime, which is why so much of the care, education and financial burden for diabetes falls on the person and the person’s family.